-The Grants Management Section (GMS) of the Division of State Parks has developed an Open Project Selection Process (OPSP) by which RTP grant project proposals are prioritized and recommended for funding.
+The Department has developed an Open Project Selection Process (OPSP) by which RTP grant project proposals are prioritized and recommended for funding.
 Missouri's OPSP has been designed to accomplish the following goals:

 - a.
 Ensure all potential applicants are aware of the availability of and process for obtaining RTP assistance; - b.
 Provide opportunities for all eligible entities to submit project applications and have them considered on an equitable basis; - c.
 Ensure a fair and equitable evaluation process of all applications for RTP assistance; and - d.
-Assure that distribution of RTP assistance is accomplished in a non-discriminatory manner, especially with regard to minority, elderly, disabled, and other underserved populations.
+Assure that distribution of RTP assistance is accomplished in a non-discriminatory manner, especially with regard to minority, elderly, disabled, and other under-served populations.